Strategies to Grow AR

 1. New race formats

-Our Silver Lake race in June of 2015 was our first truly wilderness sprint race.
-It drew 246 new racers.
-490 participated in the 5-hour race and 84 joined for the 8-hour.
-Use the Contact Form on this site if you would like a list of challenges we add to these shorter races that you can add to your sprint race, no strings attached.
+Use the Contact Form on this site if you would like a list of challenges we add to the beginner-focused race that you can add to your sprint race, winter or not, no strings attached.

-C. Offer rogaines for those who do not own a mountain bike or are not yet comfortable racing on technical terrain.
-MetroNav is a new organization currently offering longer rogaines and the Southern Michigan Orienteering Club offers over a dozen shorter orienteering events.
+B. Offer rogaines for those who do not own a mountain bike or are not yet comfortable racing on technical terrain.
+Lost Arrow Sports offers longer rogaines and the Southern Michigan Orienteering Club offers over a dozen shorter orienteering events.
 Consider positioning these events as “adventure runs” or “capture the flag trail runs.”
 Be truthful about what runners will be doing, but there’s nothing wrong with drawing them in with language they will better understand or get excited about.

 2. Online promotion